DonAlahakoon/Essential_Linux_Commands/README.md

 ## 15. ln
 > ```ln -s \<file name> <link>``` Can create a link to a file with -s switch for soft
 ## 16. clear
-> Clear the terminal
+ Clear the terminal
 ## 17. whoami
-> Tells who you are😄 (returns the username)
+ Tells who you are😄 (returns the username)
 ## 18. useradd
 > ```useradd \<name>``` Create a new user
 ## 19. sudo
 > ```sudo \<command which needs permission>``` Uses when asked for permission
 > Need to enter the password for user
 ## 20. adduser
->Can reverse the command useradd
+Can reverse the command useradd
 ## 21. su
 >```su <username>``` Can switch user
 ## 22. exit
-> exit temparary user. (can use in several occasions)
+ Exit temparary user. (can use in several occasions)
 ## 23. passwd
-> passwd <username> Can change the password of the user
+> ```passwd <username>``` Can change the password of the user
 ## 24. apt
 > ```sudo apt update``` Needs to update before install
 > ```sudo apt install <package>``` Install packages
 ## 25. finger
-> Needs to install finger package first
+ Needs to install finger package first
 > ```finger  \<username>``` Can be used to inspect another user
 ## 26. man
 > ```man \<command>``` Can get help with things that don't know